ulupo/giotto-ph/paper/paper.md

 better and better on `sphere3` when increasing the number of parallel resources, while ours (see \autoref{fig:scaling}) does not.
+The main culprit is that, while in [@morozov2020lock] parallel resources are allocated only when needed in the computation, our thread pool (see
+\hyperref[sec:Cpp_backend]{``C++ backend"\ref*{sec:Cpp_backend}}) will allocate
-The main culprit is that, while in [@morozov2020lock] parallel resources are allocated only when needed in the computation, our thread pool (see \autoref{sec:Cpp_backend}) will allocate all the parallel resources indicated by the user ahead of time.
-Our approach is most beneficial when the allocated resources can be reused during the computation, and this is true e.g. when computing homology dimensions in degree $2$ and above.
+all the parallel resources indicated by the user ahead of time.
+Our approach is most beneficial when the allocated resources can be reused during the computation, and this is true e.g. when computing homology dimensions in degree
+$2$ and above.
 However, when computing only up to dimension $1$, it is only necessary to allocate the parallel resources once, and an on-the-fly approach such as the one in [@morozov2020lock] can be faster.
 Another logically independent reason for this observed performance loss has to do with apparent
 pairs: we remind the reader that the implementation in [@morozov2020lock] is based upon *Ripser v1.1* which, unlike *Ripser v1.2* considered here, did not